lyapandra/resourcesProject/README (part User).md

 URLs under /users, /roles etc. must be accessible to only logged users with right privileges.
 This requirement implemented using Spring Security

 # Build and run
-1. Check out the project source code from github
+1. Check out the project source code from github.
+Main developing project is https://github.com/softservedata/lv257.git This https://github.com/lyapandra/resourcesProject is experiment project

 2. Import resources_MYSQL_DB.sql to newly created schema named mydatabase

 3. Open a terminal and run the following command from root directory : mvn install